 - Be a high school junior or senior

-- Have a GPA of at least 3.2 or an ACT score of 21
+- Have a GPA of at least 3.2, an ACT score of at least 21 or an SAT score of at least 1060

 - Designate a school official or parent as a mentor